UltraMessaging/um_perf/README.md

-# ump_perf - test programs to measure the performance of Ultra Messaging's persistence product.
+# um_perf - test programs to measure the performance of Ultra Messagingj.

 <small><i><a href='http://ecotrust-canada.github.io/markdown-toc/'>Table of contents generated with markdown-toc</a></i></small>